Regulatory changes in the Pilbara

 Last updated:

-Key objectives of the reforms include:
+Key objectives of these reforms include:

 • Enabling efficient third‑party access to the North West Interconnected System (NWIS) that facilitates competition and innovation in generation and retail markets.